Rehearsal-Free Continual Federated Learning with Synergistic Synaptic Intelligence: Experiments

 \subsection{Performance Overview}

 \textbf{Test Accuracy.} Table \ref{non_constrained} shows the test accuracy of various methods with data heterogeneity across six datasets.
 We report both the final accuracy and average accuracy of the global model when all clients finish their training on all tasks.
 FOT outperforms other baselines on three class-IL datasets as the orthogonal projection in FOT exhibits effective training with obvious boundaries between streaming tasks.
 However, its performance experiences a significant decline with domain-IL datasets, where the classes of each task remain unchanged.
 All regularization-based methods work and CFL models with data rehearsal fail to achieve ideal results with limited memory buffer.
-FedSSI achieves the best performance in all cases by up to 11.52\% in terms of final accuracy.
+FedSSI achieves the best performance in all cases by up to {12.47\%} in final accuracy.
 More discussions and results on model performance and communication efficiency are available in Appendix \ref{additional_results}.

 \textbf{Data Heterogeneity.} Figure \ref{data_heterogeneity} displays the test accuracy with different levels of data heterogeneity on four datasets.
-As shown in this figure, all methods achieve an improvement in test accuracy with the decline in data heterogeneity, and FedSSI consistently achieves a leading and stable improvement in performance with different levels of data heterogeneity.
+As shown in this figure, all methods improve test accuracy with the decline in data heterogeneity, and FedSSI consistently achieves a leading and stable improvement in performance with different levels of data heterogeneity.

-\textbf{Resource Consumption.} Table \ref{tab:my_table} lists the training time of the four methods mentioned above.
-Although most traditional regularization algorithms are not suitable for resource-constrained edge devices in the CFL scenario due to their computational efficiency overhead, we also observe that a few methods that could potentially be deployed in CFL, such as SI, have a relatively low time overhead, achieving significant performance improvements with less than 20\% increase in training time compared to fine-tuning (FedAvg).